A complete guide to the Freshdesk supervisor role and rules

 The person with the Supervisor role is the backbone of a support team.
 They're on the front lines of quality control, spending their days monitoring ticket queues, making sure SLAs are met, and coaching agents to deliver better service.

-Core capabilities and limitations of the Freshdesk supervisor
+Core capabilities and considerations for the Freshdesk supervisor

-The role gives team leads the tools they need to manage their direct reports, but it also comes with some built-in restrictions.
+The role gives team leads the tools they need to manage their direct reports, providing a clear structure for oversight.

 Supervisors can jump into Freshdesk's analytics to track key metrics for their team, like first response time, overall resolution time, and customer satisfaction (CSAT) scores.
 They also have the power to manually assign tricky tickets to the right agent or just make sure the "unassigned" queue stays empty.
 And by reviewing conversations, they can spot coaching opportunities and ensure everyone is using a consistent brand voice.